nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/README.md

 # Build Your First React.js App

-Asciicasts for [Tyler McGinnises](https://github.com/tylermcginnis) course on [egghead.io](https://egghead.io/courses/build-your-first-react-js-application).
+Asciicasts for [Dan Abramov](https://github.com/gaearon) course on [egghead.io](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).

-There are 15 transcripts, one transcript for each video except the first and 16th video.
+There are 27 transcripts, one transcript for each video.

 ## Gitbook
 ```